Village Council

 Council Mission Statement (Adopted 5/28/2020)

-We strive to create a vibrant community with high quality of life through transparent leadership, efficient governance and responsive services.
+• We strive to create a vibrant community with high quality of life through transparent leadership, efficient governance and responsive services.

-Council Vision Statement (Adopted 5/28/2020)
+Council Vision Statement (Adopted 1/19/2024)

-Council Goals
+Council Goals (Adotped 1/19/2024)

-Goal 1: Create spaces for community building, recreation and commerce
+Goal 1: Create spaces for community building, recreation, and commerce.

-• Build and promote areas for family activity with multigenerational amenities.
+• Build and promote areas for family activity with multi-generational amenities.

-• Achieve open space per capita goal.
+• Achieve open space per capita goal for community gatherings and recreation.

-Goal 2: Grow the Village strategically and responsibly
+Goal 2: Grow the Village strategically and responsibly.

 • Maintain Ordinances.